 Sugar substitutes are lower- or no-calorie sweetener alternatives to common table sugar.
 You can find them in many foods and beverages marketed as “sugar-free” or “diet.”

 Some of the widely used sugar substitutes are:

 - Artificial sweeteners: Name brand examples include Equal, Sweet’N Low, and Splenda.

 - Novel sweeteners: These are individual or combinations of various types of sweeteners like stevia or monk fruit extract.

 Sugar alcohols are reduced-calorie sweeteners.

 Despite the name, they contain no alcohol.
 These sweet alternatives may be helpful for weight loss.
 They have fewer calories and carbohydrates than sugar.
-But the Mayo Clinic explains that sugar substitutes aren’t necessarily the secret to weight loss.
+But sugar substitutes aren’t necessarily the secret to weight loss.